smartpcr/facetjs.github.io/_posts/2015-02-20-the-state-of-things.md

 author: Vadim Ogievetsky
 image: http://metamarkets.com/wp-content/uploads/2011/04/fastcar-sized-470x288.jpg
 ---

-Thank you for your interest in facet.js.

 This is a short writeup of the current state of the project.
 Please read it to understand where the project is right now and where it is heading.

 ## Where is this coming from?